illinois-cs241/illinois-cs241.github.io/_docs/vector.md

 ## Callbacks

 A set of callback functions representing copy constructors, default constructors, and destructors for different types have been provided in `callbacks.h`.
 Please read `callbacks.h` and `callbacks.c` carefully, especially the function documentation, to understand when to use each one accordingly.
-The function pointers defined in the vector struct can store the function pointer to the defined callback functions, which allows for flexibility and emulation of Object-Oriented Programming in C. You can also learn more about callbacks and how to use them [here](https://www.geeksforgeeks.org/callbacks-in-c/) or [here](https://www.tutorialspoint.com/callbacks-in-c).
+The function pointers defined in the vector struct can store function pointers to the defined callback functions, which allows for flexibility and emulation of Object-Oriented Programming in C. You can also learn more about callbacks and how to use them [here](https://www.geeksforgeeks.org/callbacks-in-c/) or [here](https://www.tutorialspoint.com/callbacks-in-c).

 ## Writing test cases